shymega/starling-rs/README.md

 starling-rs
 ===========

-This is a Rust library for Starling Bank's API.
+A Rust library for Starling Bank's API.

 ## Disclaimer